Dayton OH Trolley Coaches

 The success of the Cincinnati-Valley line begat conversion of the Lakeview-Leo line in Aug 1938, and the Main-Wayne in Aug 1940.

-All Peoples' Brill ETBs were purchased new from Brill.
+All People's Brill ETBs were purchased new from Brill.
 In March 1945 the Peoples' Railway Company, and all of

 their 44 Brill ETBs, were sold to the City Railway Company.
 The ex-PRC Brills ran for many years afterwards, and

 retained their same PRC fleet numbers.
-The "Coca Cola" red and cream paint was replaced by the traditional City
+The "Coca Cola" red and cream paint was eventually replaced by the traditional City

 Railway Company Gold and Yellow.